fchangjun/Baidu_Meux_ComfyTools/README.md

 3. Optional toggles:
    - `save_individually`: keep the sequential counter for each input image.
    - `resize_to_same`: rescale every image to `target_width` × `target_height` using Lanczos.
-4. Run the node.
-Images are written to the ComfyUI output directory as
+4. Runs every queue execution (cache-bypass) to ensure files are saved even if upstream inputs don't change.
-   `prefix_{slotIndex:03d}_{counter:05d}.png`, and UI metadata is returned for gallery preview.
+5. Images are written to the ComfyUI output directory as `prefix_{slotIndex:03d}_{counter:05d}.png`, and UI metadata is returned for gallery preview.

 #### MeuxAdvancedImageCrop